 Works with all character encodings.
 Encoding should give the same result.
 Data is trimmed.

 |Limitations:||Large pool size (rows in the lookup file) will take a long time to load into the Transformation

 Engine.
 Please see below for more information.

-Creation: Lookup values are loaded when the algorithm is created from a text file.
+Creation: Lookup values are uploaded from a text file to the Masking Engine when the algorithm is created.

-Modify: The Description and the Lookup Value cab be changed.
+Modify: The Description and the set of Lookup Values can be changed.

 Creating and Modifying Algorithms using the User Interface